eclipse-basyx/basyx-python-sdk/README.md

 ### Compliance Tool

-A compliance tool for testing xml and json files is provided in the `aas.compliance_tool`-package.
+The PyI40AAS project contains a compliance tool for testing xml and json files is provided in the `aas.compliance_tool`-package.
 Following functionalities are supported:

 * create an xml or json file compliant to the official schema containing example Asset Administration Shell elements
 * check if a given xml or json file is compliant to the official schema